iamapilotstar/CommercePulse-Sales-Intelligence/SQL Data Cleaning and Analysis/README.md

-# SQL Data Cleaning & Analysis – CommercePulse
+# SQL Data Cleaning & Analysis – CommercePulse Sales Intelligence

 ## Overview
 This folder contains the SQL-based data engineering and analysis pipeline used for the CommercePulse project.
 The goal of this pipeline is to transform raw transactional data into a clean, business-ready dataset and generate all KPIs used in the Power BI dashboard.